R. PAUL HERMAN

 Herman’s financial expertise began with his Wharton School finance degree and corporate advising at McKinsey & Co. developing incentive regulation for energy companies and regulators.
 Paul’s strategic advisory and implementation leadership for Fortune 500 corporate clients and government continued at CSC Index.
 At eBay founder Pierre Omidyar’s Network, Paul designed investment strategy that also enabled high human impact, including venture-backed growth companies.
 Paul led Ashoka.org’s fundraising and partnerships as Chief Development Officer globally, expanding its donations and entrepreneurial networks.

 Paul’s first pioneering venture reached 30,000 customers by creating a financial system for families, teens and kids, a $200 billion market that included shopping, saving, investing and donating — including a permission-based online debit card for families and channel partners.

 Paul’s own HIP investing – including investing in the HIP Portfolios – covers microfinance, sustainable food, renewable energy, affordable health care, and transparency and trust-facilitating systems.
 Paul is an Investment Committee member of the Patient Capital fund, and an advisor to (and lifetime member of) Net Impact, a network of 20,000 professionals, MBAs and students worldwide.
 Paul is also an advisor to SASB.org: the Sustainability Advisory Standards Board.

 Paul is an adjunct professor teaching MBAs at Thammasat Business School in Bangkok, Thailand, and a visiting lecturer for MBAs, including the Presidio MBA Graduate School in S.F.
-Paul’s wife Gayle Keck is an expert travel and food writer, and live in the sunny part of San Francisco.
+Paul’s wife Gayle Keck is an expert travel and food writer, and they live in the sunny part of San Francisco.

 * For information on scheduling Paul for a speaking engagement, CLICK HERE.
 To learn more about HIP’s advisory services, click on the “For Investors” tab above.